-In the second of a series of articles for IBI Journal, Mathys & Squire partner Anna Gregson and technical assistant Dean Houston, who both specialise in biotechnology, provide an overview of some of the key applications of cell therapies as well as a closer look at the challenges facing the evolution of this field.
+In the second of a series of articles for IBI Journal, Mathys & Squire partner Anna Gregson, who specialises in biotechnology, provides an overview of some of the key applications of cell therapies as well as a closer look at the challenges facing the evolution of this field.

 The achievements of cell-based therapeutics over the last decades have bolstered efforts in recent years to bring more of these products to market and across an ever more diverse range of applications.
 These advanced therapeutics offer promising potential to treat conditions which, to date, have defied traditional treatment modalities.
 Interest and investment in this sector is at an all-time high and whilst many are hopeful of a boom in the number of approved therapies in the coming years, the industry still faces significant challenges, particularly with regard to the manufacture and regulation of these cell-based products.

 therapies have largely fallen into two broad categories; tissue regeneration

 and immuno-modulation.
 With regard to the former, cell therapy has been viewed

 as one of the most promising techniques for the repair of damaged tissue, with